 As an artist, my recent collaborations include Future Memory, as dramaturg with Rani Nair, which has been presented internationally, including at ImPulsTanz (Vienna), the Singapore International Festival of Arts (Singapore), Ignite!
 Festival of Contemporary Dance (New Delhi), and Dansenshus (Stockholm).
 I am also co-director of the Breath Catalogue project that combines dance, medicine, and technology to create a cabinet of breath curiosities in performance.
 In addition to my own multimedia performance work, I have performed with companies including Lucky Plush Productions, Felix Ruckert, the New Urban Naturalists, Hedwig Dances, The Chicago Moving Company, and Big Art Group.

 My research has been funded by a number of sources, including a Marshall Scholarship from the British government, a postdoctoral fellowship in the Andrew W. Mellon Fellowship of Scholars in the Humanities at Stanford University, the 2013 Lilian Karina Research Grant in Dance and Politics, and most recently a Batelle Engineering, Technology, and Human Affairs (BETHA) Endowment Grant with Harmony Bench for our digital work on Mapping Movement on the Move, specifically Dance in Transit.
-I have also been invited to speak around the world, including at Princeton University, Taipei National University for the Arts, Emory University, University of Oxford, Brown University, University of Cambridge, Temple University, University of Edinburgh, Kings College London, Kungliga Konsthögskolan, University of California Berkeley, University of Copenhagen, Dansmuseet in Stockholm, and Muzeum Sztuki w Łodzi in Lodz.
+I have also been invited to speak around the world, including at Princeton University, Taipei National University for the Arts, Emory University, University of Oxford, Brown University, University of Cambridge, Temple University, University of Edinburgh, Kings College London, Kungliga Konsthögskolan, Hochschulübergreifendes Zentrum Tanz Berlin, University of Copenhagen, University of California Berkeley, University of California Los Angeles, University of California Riverside, Ludwig Maximillians Universität Munich, Dansmuseet in Stockholm, and Muzeum Sztuki w Łodzi in Lodz.

 I am on the editorial boards for Performance Matters and ASAP/Journal.
 I have served the American Society for Theatre Research, Society of Dance History Scholars, Congress on Research in Dance, and Association for Theatre in Higher Education, and was on the commission for Germany's first practice-based masters degree in dance, MA Solo/Dance/Authorship at Hochschulübergreifendes Zentrum Tanz Berlin.
+I have also served as a PhD examiner for King's College London.
 I produce and convene events in the arts, including as curator for Dansbyrån (Gothenburg) and The Garage (San Francisco).